Simple steps YOU can follow on just how easy hot tub refurbishment can be!

 I’m not a plumber but once I had the right parts and adapters, I installed everything in under 30 minutes.

-I will say if you’re replacing the control box/heater and the pump and you’re buying what I’ve linked to above, make sure you get this PVC elbow joint to connect the 2.
+I will say if you’re replacing the control box/heater and the pump and you’re buying what I’ve linked to above, make sure you get this PVC elbow joint (click to get on Amazon) to connect the 2.

 When in doubt, take pictures of all the existing equipment you want to replace and just take it one item at a time, putting the new equipment in exactly like the old was.